WarrenWeckesser/numpy-notes/enhancements/gufunc-size-expressions.md

       (m),<n> -> (m - n)

+In general, it should be possible for *input* shapes to include exressions, as long as each symbol used in the shape occurs at least once as a singleton expression in one of the input dimensions.
+So something like `(n, n+2) -> (n+1)` would be allowed, but not `(n-1),(n+1) -> n`.

+Currently I have just one example of the general case:

+* A boolean test for an `n`-dimensional point being within a simplex defined by `n+1` points.
+The shape signature would be

+      (n), (n+1, n) -> ()

 Implementation
 --------------

-Just ideas at the moment...

 The allowed expressions are relatively simple.
 They are *not* arbitrary Python expressions.
 Note that the operands are always nonnegative integers, and expressions must always result in nonnegative integers.

-Expressions may contain literal integers and identifiers from the left side of the gufunc signature.
+Expressions may contain literal integers and identifiers.

+Each identifier must occur at least once as a singleton expression in a dimension of the input shape.

-At a minimum, the allowed operators would be:
+At a minimum, the allowed operators in an expression would be:

 * Infix integer arithmetic: `+`, `-`, `*`, `//`, `**`
 * Predefined functions: `max`, `min`